-A drip campaign is a pre-scheduled behaviour-triggered campaign that is sent to users either on a fixed schedule or when action-triggered.
+A drip campaign is a pre-scheduled behavior-triggered campaign that is sent to users either on a fixed schedule or when action-triggered.
 For example, when you sign up for a product or application, you immediately receive a welcome email.
 The email welcomes you thanking you for choosing their product/services.
 It is more like initiating a one-to-one relationship, the welcome email being the first one.
-What follows next are two-three on-boarding emails that can help you get going with the product/services.
+What follows next are two-three onboarding emails that can help you get going with the product/services.
 It may contain guides to small milestones that you can achieve.
-All of these are part of the relationship building.
-These emails are pre-scheduled for every new user sign up.
+All of these are part of relationship building.
+These emails are pre-scheduled for every new user sign-up.

 Drip Push Notifications:

-Clearly, a push notification will not ask you to enter your details to “download” a marketing resource.
+Clearly, browser push notifications will not ask you to enter your details to “download” a marketing resource.

 Push notifications do not capture lead information.
 Rather, it starts after the lead capturing stage.
 Secondly, push notifications don’t stick around in your browser waiting for you to click on cross or press ESC, and neither does it interrupt your users while they are working on another application by posing mid-screen.
 It just sits quietly in the notifications area, and when that is cleared off, it just shows up as a number on the app logo.
 Something like this (check the Paytm Logo below)-

-In short, push notifications are easy, interactive, incentivized and non-interruptive.
+In short, mobile push notifications are easy, interactive, incentivized, and non-interruptive.

 But isn’t it true that users hate push notifications?

-Saying that users hate push notifications is a wrong way to put it.
+Saying that users hate push notification services is the wrong way to put it.
 You can say, people don’t like useless notifications.
 If you are continuously pushing marketing messages, then you are ruining the charm of push notifications.
 That’s why businesses are encouraged to give power to the users themselves.
-If you are a browsing a website, you can decide whether you want to receive push notifications or not.
+If you are browsing a website, you can decide whether you want to receive website notifications or not.
 Something like this:

 Even on your mobile device, you can settle scores by enabling or disabling notifications from the settings (whether iOS or Android).